georgezeng0/food_delivery_app/README.md

 ### Description

-This mock Food delivery application was built to improve my skills in building full stack applications.
+This mock food delivery application was built to improve my skills in building full stack applications.
 This project uses React as its front-end framework, with a node/Express back-end and a SQL database using Postgres.

 This project features: